-Property Name Property Location Fenton Silver Spring (900 Thayer) 8240 Fenton Street, Silver Spring, MD 20910 Pointe View at Aspen Hill 3136 Bel Pre Road, Silver Spring, MD 20906 Victory Crossing 1090 Milestone Drive, Silver Spring, MD 20904 Victory Haven 9616 Main Street, Damascus, MD 20872 unit elderly high-rise property consisting of 40 efficiencies, 100 one-bedroom units, and 20 twobedroom units, originally constructed in 1966.
+The final HOC property to complete its RAD conversion was Elizabeth House.
+Elizabeth House is a 160-unit elderly high-rise property consisting of 40 efficiencies, 100 one-bedroom units, and 20 two-bedroom units, originally constructed in 1966.
 It is located at 1400 Fenwick Lane in Silver Spring, MD 20910.
-Fifty-four of the 160 PH units at Elizabeth House completed their conversion to PBRA or PBV in FY 2018.
-All 54 of the former PH residents from Elizabeth House are moving to a combination of the same four new properties as the former residents of Holly Hall described above.
+Twenty-four of the 160 PH units at Elizabeth House completed their conversion to PBV in FY 2018.
+One hundred thirty-six of the 160 PH units at Elizabeth House completed their conversion to PBRA or PBV in FY 2020.
+All of the former PH residents from Elizabeth House are moving to a combination of the same four new properties as the former residents of Holly Hall described above or they will move to the new construction Elizabeth House III RAD property, which is the replacement property for Elizabeth House.